Last updated on Dec 2nd, 2022 by Heena Ganotra

 Air India has a special policy for women flying internationally while pregnant.
 This policy is designed to make travel safer and more comfortable for expectant mothers.

 Most major airlines travelling between India and Australia have similar policies.
-We recommend reading up on them to get a good idea of what to expect.
+We recommend reading up on them to get a good idea of what to expect and when can you travel during pregnancy with them easily.

-Ans: Yes, pregnant women can get on a plane but you need to observe certain precautions and avoid flying during vulnerable periods of your pregnancy.
+A: Yes, pregnant women can get on a plane but you need to observe certain precautions and flying restrictions when pregnant.
+Avoid flying during vulnerable periods of your pregnancy.

 Now that all of your questions have been answered, it is time to book a flight!